 – Um Laith, a resident of an IDP Camp in Idlib

-In order to meet growing medical needs due to ongoing conflict, compounded by the COVID-19 pandemic, SAMS continues to expand its operations on the ground.
-SAMS provided primary and specialized care, including cancer treatment, psychosocial support, dialysis, physical rehabilitaion, and more.
+In order to meet growing medical needs due to ongoing conflict, which has been compounded by the COVID-19 pandemic, SAMS continues to expand its operations on the ground.
+SAMS provided primary and specialized care, including cancer treatment, psychosocial support, dialysis, physical rehabilitation, and more.
 SAMS currently operates 40 medical facilities, including 12 hospitals and three mobile clinics.
 Learn more about our impact in the 2019 Annual Report.

 Humanitarian Crisis in Northwest Syria:

 In April 2019, northwest Syria was subjected to an increased bombardment campaign, killing tens of thousands of civilians and resulting in an unprecedented waves of displacement.
 Between December 2019 and March 2020, at least one million individuals were displaced, representing the largest IDP movement of our time.
 Despite a robust humanitarian response, the needs of IDPs remained largely unmet.
 Dispaced individuals were pushed into already overstretched camps and informal settlements, struggling to accommodate overwhelming existing needs of shelter, water, food and healthcare.